ggandor/leap.nvim/README.md

 ## Status

-Leap is not stable yet - to follow breaking changes, subscribe to the corresponding [issue](https://github.com/ggandor/leap.nvim/issues/18).
+Leap is not fully stable yet, but don't let that stop you - the usage basics are extremely unlikely to change.
+To follow breaking changes, subscribe to the corresponding [issue](https://github.com/ggandor/leap.nvim/issues/18).

 ## Getting started